triadtitans/seminar_rigid_body_methods/_sources/symplecticness.md

 ## The wedge product

-The above definitions for symplecticness of a given map is not very convenient which is why we will now derive a different approach with the wedge product.
+The above definitions for symplecticness of a given map is not very convenient, so we will now derive a different approach with the wedge product.
-We consider the parial derivative of a function f as
+We consider the partial derivative of a function f as

 $$
 df(\xi) = \sum_{i=1}^{n} \frac{\partial f}{\partial z_1}dz_i(\xi)